 do not wish to give you the impression that sin and trouble are greater than Christ.
-For all the emphasis on the sinful flesh and the snares of the devil, let it be said that Jesus can take our sins and stumblings and not only forgive them, but bring good out of them.
+For all the emphasis on the sinful flesh and the snares of the devil, Jesus can take our sins and stumblings and not only forgive them, but bring good out of them.
 So Paul writes in Romans 5:20, "Now the law came in to increase the trespass, but where sin increased, grace abounded all the more."
-When we hear the Law of God we realize more and more the great heap of our depravity.
+When we hear the Law of God, we realize more and more the great heap of our depravity.
 Hearing the Law is like having a thermometer under your tongue and watching the mercury rise higher and higher.
 You see sin increase.

-If we simply left things there then we would have no hope.
+If we simply left things there, then we would have no hope.
 We would simply have to try our best, knowing it's not even kind of good enough, and hoping the consequences of our sins wouldn't destroy us (they would).
 But then Paul adds the second part: "grace abounded all the more."
 The word translated "abounded all the more" in Greek is the verb "abound" plus the prefix hyper.
-Hyper means "beyond" "exceeding."
+Hyper means "beyond" or "exceeding."
 It's an intensifier.
-God's grace is hyperabounding. illustrate: picture sin and grace in a footrace.
+God's grace is hyperabounding.
+To illustrate: picture sin and grace in a footrace.
 Sin speeds up.
 So grace speeds up more.
 Sin goes even faster.
 Grace goes ten times faster.
 Sin gives it all it's got.
 Grace goes into hyperdrive and laps sin a hundred times.
-In his grace Christ forgives sins.
-And in his grace (this might seem strange) Christ gives undeserved gifts even by means of the sin itself.
+In His grace Christ forgives sins.
+And in His grace (this might seem strange) Christ gives undeserved gifts even by means of the sin itself.

 Some examples from Scripture will illustrate the point.
-In Genesis 37 Joseph brings a bad report about his brothers to their father, receives a marvelous robe because his father loves him the most, and then has dreams that his brothers are bowing down before him.
+In Genesis 37 Joseph brings a bad report about his brothers to their father, receives a marvelous robe because his father loves him, and then has dreams that his brothers are bowing down before him.
 The brothers are stirred up to hatred and sell Joseph as a slave.
 Joseph ends up in Egypt, becomes second in command to Pharaoh, and saves a good part of the world from death by famine by storing up crops in preparation.
-Among those saved from the famine are Joseph's brothers (Genesis 42).
+Among those saved from the famine are Joseph's brothers (Gen. 42).
 Joseph eventually makes himself known to his brothers and moves his whole family to Egypt.
 In the course of time their father dies and Joseph's brothers begin to be concerned that Joseph will retaliate.
 But Joseph comforts them, "Do not fear, for am I in the place of God?
-As for you, you meant evil against me, but God meant it for good, to bring it about that many people should be kept alive, as they are today"

-(Genesis 50:19-20).
-The brothers sinned and in the end they not only received forgiveness for their sin, but God used to it preserve the lives of many and even to give those who committed the sin their daily bread through it.
+As for you, you meant evil against me, but God meant it for good, to bring it about that many people should be kept alive, as they are today" (Gen. 50:19-20).
+The brothers sinned, and in the end they not only received forgiveness for their sin, but God used it to preserve the lives of many and even to give those who committed the sin their daily bread through it.

 This is but one instance; there are many more.
 In Judges 13-16 the Lord uses Samson's sin to create an opportunity to defeat Israel's enemies, the Philistines.
-The apostles forsake Christ when he's arrested in the Garden and Jesus not only graciously receives them after his resurrection, he also uses their sin to fulfill the prophecy in Zechariah 13:7, which Jesus quotes in Matthew 26:3, "I will strike the shepherd and the sheep of the flock will be scattered."
-Peter denies Christ (Matthew 26:69-75) and Jesus not only speaks favorably to him and pardons the sin, but also entrusts Peter with the pastoral duty, "Feed my lambs" (John 21:15).
+The apostles forsake Christ when He's arrested in the garden, and Jesus not only graciously receives them after His resurrection; He also uses their sin to fulfill the prophecy in Zechariah 13:7, which Jesus quotes in Matthew 26:3, "I will strike the shepherd and the sheep of the flock will be scattered."